caphe.dev

 If a post would not matter in three years, I do not publish it.

-I write in English and Vietnamese.
+I write in Vietnamese and English.
 Same post, different languages — not separate audiences.

 Background